-Impossible to miss, St. Mark’s Basilica is Venice’s crown jewel.
+It’s impossible to miss St. Mark’s Basilica, Venice’s crown jewel.
 With an interior of golden mosaics and soaring Italo-Byzantine domes, the church is so opulent that it’s known as the Golden Church.
-A heavy influx of visitors means there is often an hours-long wait to enter, so skip-the-line tours are essential.
+Since there is usually a heavy influx of visitors, there is often an hours-long wait to enter, so skip-the-line tours are essential.
 The equally famous Doge’s Palace lies just across St. Mark’s square, and walking tours of the surrounding neighborhood often include visits to both the palace and the basilica.

 With skip-the-line access to both attractions, this combo tour allows time-pressed clients to visit St. Mark’s Basilica and the Doge’s Palace in a single morning or afternoon.